MicheleMasini1996/BFF/README.md

 keyrate(θ,η)
 ```

-Similarly, one can use the file fairDI.jl to compute keyrates in a DI scenario with a fair sampling assumption on Alice's side.
+Similarly, one can use the file fairDI.jl to compute keyrates in a scenario with a fair sampling assumption on Alice's side and no assumptions on anti-commutativity.